-As mentioned, the very best way to keep pool algae out is a preventative water quality program.
+As mentioned, the best way to keep pool algae out is a preventative water quality program.
 By maintaining proper sanitizer levels and balanced water chemistry, pool algae won’t have a fighting chance.

-It’s no surprise that pool algaecide is the second best-selling pool chemical - behind pool chlorine.
+Pool algaecide is the second best-selling pool chemical - behind pool chlorine.
 But it may surprise you that it’s absolutely unnecessary.
 Algaecide is one of the highest profit margin items in the pool store, so it gets a lot of recommendations.
 However, the best algaecide is a properly balanced pool with the correct sanitizer level.
-If water quality is maintained, pool algae is not a problem.
+If water quality is maintained, pool algae are not a problem.
 On the other hand, algaecides can lead to a host of problems that include staining and foaming, not to mention issues with toxicity.
 Unlike chlorine for which hundreds of scientific studies have been conducted, few studies have been conducted on the safety of algaecides.
 A good test kit and balanced water are your most powerful tools to battle pool algae.
 If you’re looking for a non-chemical method of algae control, explore ultraviolet disinfection systems for pools and spas.

 UV pool systems are a secret weapon in the battle for better water quality.
-UV pool disinfection has two powerful effects on pool algae.
-First, any algae that flows through the sterilization chamber will be inactivated (destroyed).
+Ultraviolet pool disinfection has two powerful effects on pool algae.
+First, any algae that flow through the sterilization chamber will be inactivated (destroyed).
 Second, UV eliminates the organic matter found in pool water.
 In a typical pool, 90% of chlorine is used to destroy organic matter, and 10% is used to sanitize.
 When UV is installed, there is very little work left for chlorine, allowing for a much lower free chlorine level (0.5 ppm).
 In other words, UV makes a little chlorine behave as if “it is on steroids”.